ipfs/kubo/docs/config.md

 ### `AutoNAT.Throttle`

 When set, this option configure's the AutoNAT services throttling behavior.
-By default, go-ipfs will rate-limit the number of NAT checks performed for other nodes to 30 per minute, and 3 per peer.
+By default, Kubo will rate-limit the number of NAT checks performed for other nodes to 30 per minute, and 3 per peer.

 ### `AutoNAT.Throttle.GlobalLimit`